yds05238/debunkatcornell/src/pages/home/index.md

 templateKey: home-page
 headerImage:
   image: /img/1.png
-  imageAlt: JavaScript Wakanda
+  imageAlt: DebuNK at Cornell
-title: Meet other JavaScript Developers in Wakanda
+title: DebuNK at Cornell
 upcomingMeetupHeading: Upcoming Meetup
 noUpcomingMeetupText: Details to be announced.
 mapsNote: Clicking the pin opens Google Maps in a new tab.